Random Walks Performed by Topologically-Specific Agents on Complex Networks

 \section{Experimental Results}

-In this section, we present along subsequent subsections: (a) the node coverages obtained for uniformly random walks in GEO, ER, and BA networks as performed by the three types of topologically-specific agents; (b) the number of node changes at each random walk step obtained for the same type of experiments; (c) random walks by the three topologically-specific agents performed under the influence of an external field; and (d) the possibility to better understand the inter-relationship between the obtained random walk paths by using similarity networks.
+In this section, we present, along subsequent subsections: (i) the structural analysis of the associated networks (ii) the dynamical analysis taking into account the node coverages obtained for uniformly random walks in GEO, ER, and BA networks as performed by the three types of topologically-specific agents as well as a single point agent (traditional random walk).